Do you want to fix the iThemes Security email not sending issue?

 Step 1: Manage Notifications by iThemes Security

-iThemes Security has a notification center from where you can control all the emails the plugin sends.
+iThemes Security has a notification center from which you can control all the emails the plugin sends.
 If you aren’t getting these emails, let’s first check if the settings in the notification center are configured properly.

 To start, log in to your WordPress dashboard and click on Security » Settings from the navigation menu.